-Copyright
+Legalities of Copyright

-Copyright issues are very complicated.
-And yet, simple: don’t use content you didn’t create.
+Copyright issues are very complicated and yet, simple: don’t use content you didn’t create.

-Then I wanted to create my Doctor Who patterns.
+I wanted to create Doctor Who patterns.
 And I did a little bit of learning and emailing and was given the go-ahead to share as long as I was not going to profit from it.
 So, they are free patterns because I used someone else’s creation and they get to decide how their content is used.

 Then there was an Instagram account who screenshotted one of my YouTube videos and posted it to her account with no mention of me.
 A friend found it and after filling out some forms it was taken down.